2002–03 NFL playoffs: NFC: San Francisco 49ers 39, New York Giants 38

-The Steelers' comeback earlier in the day was matched by San Francisco's similar late drive, overcoming a 38–14 deficit by scoring 25 unanswered points in the second half.
+The Steelers' comeback earlier in the day was matched by the 49ers' similar late drive, overcoming a 38–14 deficit by scoring 25 unanswered points in the second half.

-In the first quarter, 49ers linebacker Julian Peterson intercepted a pass from Kerry Collins at the San Francisco 24-yard line after it bounced off the hands of running back Ron Dayne.
+In the first quarter, 49ers linebacker Julian Peterson intercepted a pass from Kerry Collins at the 49ers' 24-yard line after it bounced off the hands of running back Ron Dayne.
 On the next play, 49ers quarterback Jeff Garcia threw a moderate pass to Terrell Owens, who broke two tackles and took it 76 yards to the end zone.
-New York responded with an 11-play, 65-yard drive, that ended with Collins' 12-yard touchdown pass to Amani Toomer, tying the game at 7.
+The Giants responded with an 11-play, 65-yard drive, that ended with Collins' 12-yard touchdown pass to Amani Toomer, tying the game at 7.

 In the second quarter, the Giants stormed 61 yards in five plays, featuring a 29-yard run by Tiki Barber.
 After that, Collins completed a 27-yard pass to tight end Jeremy Shockey, and capped off the drive with a 2-yard touchdown pass to him one play later.
 The 49ers however, responded with an unconventional 69-yard drive that featured two runs by Garcia for over 10 yards and a 25-yard completion from Owens to receiver Tai Streets on a reverse-pass play.
 Running back Kevan Barlow completed the drive with a 1-yard touchdown run to tie the game.
 However, two key 49ers turnovers allowed the Giants to go into their locker room at halftime with a 28–14 lead.
-First, the Giants were forced to punt on their ensuing possession, but returner Cedrick Wilson muffed the kick and New York's Johnnie Harris recovered the ball on the 49ers 8-yard line.
+First, the Giants were forced to punt on their ensuing possession, but returner Cedrick Wilson muffed the kick and the Giants' Johnnie Harris recovered the ball on the 49ers' 8-yard line.
 Collins then threw an 8-yard touchdown pass to Toomer on the next play.
-After the ensuing kickoff, cornerback Jason Sehorn picked off a pass from Garcia at New York's 44-yard line.
+After the ensuing kickoff, cornerback Jason Sehorn picked off a pass from Garcia at the Giants' 44-yard line.
 Two plays later on third down and 8, Collins completed a 30-yard pass to Barber, and followed it up with a 24-yard touchdown completion to Toomer with just 10 seconds left in the half.